Xman1109/Atomic_Overhaul/.github/ISSUE_TEMPLATE/-mod-crashed-game-.md

 ```

-## A list of Mods you are playing with (mod-list.json / written out list)
+## A save with the Mods you are playing with

 ```